Note: This product is no longer available.

 After working with the Saarinens at their architecture firm, teaching and studying at the New Bauhaus in Chicago, and winning multiple architecture contests, Rapson's accomplishments in 1945-1950 helped define the direction of Mid-Century Modernism in America.
 His 1945 Rapson® Line for H.G.
 Knoll marked the emergence of the modern aesthetic into the mainstream of post-war life, while his 1945 Rapson Greenbelt™ House (Case Study #4) remains a primary influence on the design of modern houses that unify light, nature, and active living.
 In 1950 Ralph Rapson and his wife Mary opened their store, Rapson-Inc., revolutionizing the sale of modern goods by bringing furnishings, housewares, and textiles into a single, design-centered shop.

 Throughout a long and successful career as an award-winning architect and teacher, Ralph Rapson kept imagining and drawing new furniture designs.
 In 'retirement', he began to reintroduce old designs while still creating new ones.
 After overseeing the redesign and reintroduction of the Rapson® Rapid Rocker in 2002, he went on to win the Dwell Lounge design competition in 2007 — at age 92.
 Since his death in 2008, his family has continued to oversee small batch production of his designs.View other products by Ralph Rapson

-Founded in 2005, Loll is a modern outdoor furniture manufacturer specializing in the use of recycled materials to make affordable, long lasting and no-maintenance outdoor furniture.
+Conceived in 2003, Loll is a modern outdoor furniture manufacturer based out of Duluth, Minnesota, specializing in the use of recycled materials to make affordable, long lasting and no-maintenance outdoor furniture.
 Loll strives to improve the relationship between the furniture people use and own and their ability to enjoy it in a healthy environment.